open-mmlab/mmyolo/README.md

 <details open>
 <summary>Major features</summary>

-- **Fair and convenient algorithm evaluation**
+- **Unified and convenient benchmark**

-  MMYOLO unifies the modules of various YOLO algorithms and provides a unified benchmark process.
+  MMYOLO unifies the implementation of modules in various YOLO algorithms and provides a unified benchmark.
 Users can compare and analyze in a fair and convenient way.

-- **Detailed introductory and advanced documentation**
+- **Rich and detailed documentation**

-  MMYOLO provides a series of documents from getting started, to model deployment, advanced guidelines, and algorithm analysis, making it easy for different users to get started and make extensions quickly.
+  MMYOLO provides rich documentation for getting started, model deployment, advanced usages, and algorithm analysis, making it easy for users at different levels to get started and make extensions quickly.

 - **Modular Design**

-  MMYOLO decompose the framework into different components and users can easily construct a customized model by combining different modules and training and testing strategies.
+  MMYOLO decomposes the framework into different components where users can easily customize a model by combining different modules with various training and testing strategies.

 <img src="https://user-images.githubusercontent.com/27466624/190986949-01414a91-baae-4228-8828-c59db58dcf36.jpg" alt="BaseModule"/>
-  The picture is provided by RangeKing@GitHub, thank you very much!
+  The figure is contributed by RangeKing@GitHub, thank you very much!

 </details>